func-i/Funci_from_OS/_posts/2016-04-11-happy-dev-shop.md

 and generally tries to put things in place that developers want and we feel need.

 I don't see why this smaller business mentality can't be applied to departments in a larger company.

+These are the things that I value as a developer and a manager and feel are the reason I'm happy at [Functional Imperative](http://www.functionalimperative.com).